gausma/nodered-contrib-signal-client/README.md

 The attachments are saved in the download directory.
 One or more attachments can be received at the same time.
 They are saved with the filename and the extension of the sender.
 Attachments from a Signal messegner (e.g. on the cell phone) can have a cryptic name if they were created temporarily.

+If the setting for disappearing messages has been changed in the chat, a message will be sent.
+The new timer value (payload.expire) is shown in the output of the "receive" node.
+So that the timeout set by the client does not change, you can save it temporarily and transfer it with the next send (see exmaple 5).

 A simple flow can look like this:

 <img src="images/ReceiveFlow1.png" title="Receive flow 1" />